List of Home and Away characters introduced in 2025: Jo Langham

 Jo Langham, played by Maddison Brown, made her first appearance on 9 June 2025.
 The character and Brown's casting was announced on 18 May 2025.
 Brown secured the role shortly after returning home to Australia from Los Angeles.
 She commented: "It was everything I'd ever wanted – to be in Sydney and be with my family."
 Brown described it as a "full circle" moment, as she had wanted to be on Home and Away since she was a child.
-Brown, who has joined the main cast, said she was enjoying playing Jo and filming on-location in Palm Beach, which she called "a pinch-me moment".
+Brown, who joined the main cast, said she was enjoying playing Jo and filming on-location in Palm Beach, which she called "a pinch-me moment".

-Jo was billed has having a "complicated backstory".
+Jo was billed as having a "complicated backstory".
 She also has "family ties in Summer Bay", but should not expect "a happy family reunion" when she arrives in town.
 Brown commented that her character's family has "a very fractured, complicated relationship.
 There's a lot of drama to come as the storyline evolves and I'm excited for fans to get to know Jo and her backstory.
 It's Home And Away, and Summer Bay wouldn't be Summer Bay without high drama and conflict, so it's going to be super exciting."
 It was later announced that Jo's father David Langham (Jeremy Lindsay Taylor) would be introduced before her, while her sister Lacey Miller (Sophea Pennington) made her debut in March.
 Jo comes to Summer Bay to see her father, with Brown explaining "David and Jo have a beautiful relationship.
 He took a stable job in Yabbie Creek and she came to town because she doesn't want him to be alone."
 She encounters Tane Parata (Ethan Browne) who offers to fix her broken car, but she declines multiple times.
 Jo also wants to mend the broken relationship with her sister, however, Lacey does not want anything to do with Jo and a fight breaks out between them.
 Brown said the fight scenes with Pennington were the first she filmed after joining the cast.
 Both sisters are brought to the station, and David, by Cash Newman (Nicholas Cartwright).
 While Jo seems upset, Lacey has no regrets.
+In 2026, Brown was longlisted for Best Newcomer at the Inside Soap Awards.